stefanzero/about-me-example/README.md

 ---

-This project is a simple web page that showcases an About Me web page.
+This project is a simple web page that showcases an About Me web page that uses Minimal Bootstrap.

 ## Features

 ---

-- Responsive design using Bootstrap
+- Responsive design using Media Queries
+- Bootstrap components used for NavBar and Card
 - Simple and clean layout
 - Includes contact information with email and LinkedIn links